2010 Euskaltel–Euskadi season: Vuelta a España

-After three stages contested by sprinters, in which the overall standings did not change in any significant way, the next mountain stage was stage 8, ending with the Xorret del Catí climb.
+After three stages contested by sprinters, in which the overall standings did not change in any significant way, the next mountain stage was stage 8, ending with the Xorret de Catí climb.
 David Moncoutié won the stage after having been in the morning breakaway, but since previous race leader Gilbert finished two minutes back of the Vuelta's elite riders, Antón took the race leader's red jersey.
 Antón and Rodríguez had finished together, and Antón thought that Rodríguez would be the next to take it, having won bonus time in the stage's first intermediate sprint.
 Only after the stage did the riders learn that the sprint had been nullified due to a crash in the peloton shortly before it took place.
 Antón stated after the stage that he did not expect that he would contend for the Vuelta overall championship.
 Rodríguez tried again in the next stage to gain time, even just a single second, on Antón, so he could wear the red jersey when the Vuelta entered his home province of Catalonia in stage 10.
 The two again finished together, though, at the head of the elite group, for 15th and 16th on the day, behind a winning breakaway.
 Finally, during stage 10, Rodríguez took bonus time which counted, and claimed the red jersey with a margin of two seconds over Antón.
 Stage 11 was an important climbing stage, one sure to help define the overall classification.
 It concluded with a short but difficult climb to Vallnord in Andorra.
 With race leader Rodríguez distanced down the road, the red jersey was again up for grabs.
 Ezequiel Mosquera attacked first on the final climb, and rode well past Antón and the others, seeming poised to claim the stage win.
 As the climb went on, however, Antón regained his strength and rode past Mosquera in turn to take a second stage win, reclaiming the red jersey in the process with a 45-second lead over Nibali in second place.
 At this point, Antón had seemingly revised his expectations, now stating that he did feel he could contend for the overall.